danielgoqueiroz/smugloader-app/README.md

 # smugloader-app
-An easy and fast smugmug albun´s images downloader
+An easy and fast smugmug albun´s downloader